Daomephsta/LootTweaker-Docs/docs/type-docs/loot-table.rst

 .. zenscript:function:: clear()

     Removes all pools from this table.
-This includes any loot added by a script before this method was run.
+This includes any pools added by a script before this method was run.

+    :see:

+    * remove

     .. code-block:: java